42-student-council/website/.github/docs/DJANGO.md

 After defining models, create and apply migrations to update the database.
 This should be handled automatically by [entrypoint.sh](/app/startup/entrypoint.sh).
 When building with `make debug`, you should see output showing that your models have been created and your migrations applied.
 Migrations are not handled by the statreloader, you have to rebuild for them to take effect!
+If the build does not acknoledge the migrations for some reason, run the following commands.

 1. **Create Migrations**: Generate migration files based on the changes in your models.
     ```sh